 No assistance may be given in the Work Area, with the exception of a rider’s designated mechanic.
 While in the Work Area the designated mechanic is not allowed to do any repairs, maintenance, or touch the motorcycle except to replenish fluids, (gas, oil, coolant and brake fluid), inflate tires and check tire pressure.
 The penalty for breaking this rule is disqualification (or other penalties given as provided for by the Jury).

-Women A&B and Novice C class riders are exempt from the restrictions stated in the preceding paragraph.
+Women Intermediate, Women Novice and Junior class riders are exempt from the restrictions stated in the preceding paragraph.
 The designated mechanics for riders in these classes may assist with any and all repairs.
-All repairs must be carried out in the work area and only the designated mechanic may assist.
+All repairs must be carried out in the Work Area and only the designated mechanic may assist.

-It is forbidden to start the engine of the motorcycle in the waiting zone of the work area.
+It is forbidden to start the engine of the motorcycle within the Impound, the Work Area, the Starting Line or any area in-between before the start signal has been given.
 The penalty for doing so is 1 minute.

 9.4 PREPARATION FOR START

-A clock with the official time along with a set of flip cards must be installed at the entrance/exit of the Parc Fermé.
+A clock with the official time along with a set of flip cards is installed at the entrance/exit of the Parc Fermé.

 At the beginning of each day’s run, the starting signal will be given at the exact time a rider is due to start.
-Within one minute after the starting signal has been given, the rider must have started his engine at the starting line and crossed another line, 20 metres from the starting line, using the power of the engine.
+Within one minute after the starting signal has been given, the rider must have started their engine at the Starting Line and crossed another line, 20 metres from the Starting Line, using the power of the engine.

-If a rider is not on the starting line when the signal to start is given, he will not be penalized as long as he brings his motorcycle to the starting line, starts the engine, and crosses the second line within one minute after the signal for his start was given.
+If a rider is not on the Starting Line when the signal to start is given, they will not be penalized as long as they brings their motorcycle to the starting line, starts the engine, and crosses the second line within one minute after the signal for his start is given.
 Riders arriving more than one minute late at the starting line will be penalized 1 minute per begun minute of delay.
 The minute in which the riders arrive at the start line will be considered as the new start time and before the minute expires, they must observe the start procedure.